-Use audiences to target users based on their geographical location, including their country, state/province, city, zip/postal code, DMA, or mobile carrier.
+Use audiences in Adobe Target to target users based on their geographical location, including their country, state/province, city, zip/postal code, DMA, or mobile carrier.

 Geo location parameters allow you to target activities and experiences based on your visitors’ geography.
 You can include or exclude visitors based on their country, state/province, city, zip/postal code, latitude, longitude, DMA, or mobile carrier.
 This data is sent with each Target request and is based on the visitor’s IP address.
 Select these parameters just like any targeting values.

 In the Target interface, click Audiences > Create Audience.

 Click Select, then select one of the following options: